ashmit1002/openfashion/MOBILE_IMAGE_UPLOAD.md

    - Ensure the site is served over HTTPS
    - Check that camera permissions are granted

-2. **Photo library not accessible**:
+2. **Photo library not accessible on iOS Safari**:
+   - The app now uses iOS-specific detection to avoid the `capture` attribute issue
+   - iOS Safari will show both camera and photo library options in the native picker
-   - Check photo library permissions
+   - Check photo library permissions in iOS Settings
-   - Ensure the site is served over HTTPS

 3. **File input not working**:
    - Verify the component is properly imported
    - Check that the `onImageSelect` callback is defined

+4. **iOS Safari only shows camera (no photo library option)**:
+   - This was a known issue with `capture="environment"` on iOS Safari
+   - The app now detects iOS devices and uses a different approach
+   - iOS users will see "Take Photo or Choose from Library" button

 ### Debug Mode
 To debug mobile detection, you can log the mobile state: